Shevron-Jr/Students-In-house-Bye-Election-2022-NSBS-/README.md

 Matric No.:	Student ID number
 Level:	Academic level
-CGPA:	Cummulative Grade Point Average of the student Previous Post Held:	A former political post held by the candidate
+CGPA:	Cummulative Grade Point Average of the student Previous Post Held:	A former political post held by the candidate in the house
 Referee: A lecturer standing as a guarantor
 Comment on the aspirant: Comment of the referree backing the candidate
 ### DATA VISUALIZATION 📊